 PURPOSE: The International Holocaust Remembrance Day is observed on 27 January marks the liberation of Auschwitz-Birkenau and is meant to honor the holocaust victims.
 The purpose of the Day is two-fold: to serve as a date for official commemoration of the victims of the Nazi regime and to promote Holocaust education throughout the world.
 Holocaust remembrance and education that includes opportunities to develop a deeper appreciation of the victims and survivors and their agency, can inform our response to the plight of contemporary victims.
 Placing the victims and survivors in the centre of historical research, learning and remembrance illuminates the humanity of victims of atrocities today, and the impact of antisemitism fuelled by disinformation and the distortion of history.
 Focusing on the humanity of the victims prompts us to remember our humanity, and our responsibility to combat hate speech, combat antisemitism and prejudice - to do all we can to prevent genocide.

-COMMEMORATIONS: on 26 January 2024, 11:00 a.m.
-EST will be held the annual Holocaust Memorial Ceremony central event organized in observance of the International Day of Commemoration in memory of the victims of the Holocaust 2024 at the United Nations General Assembly Hall.
-Survivors of the Holocaust will share their testimonies along with invited speakers who include the United Nations Secretary-General; the President of the 78th session of the General Assembly (through recorded message); the Permanent Representative of Israel and a representative of the Permanent Mission of the United States to the United Nations..
+COMMEMORATIONS: on 27 January 2025, 11:00 a.m.
+EST will be held the annual Holocaust Memorial Ceremony central event organized in observance of the International Day of Commemoration in memory of the victims of the Holocaust 2025 at the United Nations General Assembly Hall.
+Survivors of the Holocaust will share their testimonies along with invited speakers who include the United Nations Secretary-General; the President of the 79th session of the General Assembly (through recorded message); the Permanent Representative of Israel and a representative of the Permanent Mission of the United States to the United Nations..
 The Holocaust Memorial Ceremony will be hosted by Ms. Melissa Fleming, United Nations Under-Secretary-General for Global Communications.
 Invited speakers include the Permanent Representative of Israel and the United States Special Envoy to Monitor and Combat Antisemitism.
-Watch at UN WebTV, YouTube and X.
+Watch the commemorative ceremony!

 The Holocaust commemorative and educational activities will draw attention to the actions taken by Holocaust survivors in the immediate years following the devastation and brutality of the Holocaust, to reclaim their rights, their history, their cultural heritage and traditions, and their dignity.

-PODCASTS: 2024 Holocaust Remembrance and Education.
-On January 27th, we will commemorate the 79th anniversary of the liberation of the German Nazi concentration and extermination camp Auschwitz.
+PODCASTS: For the 2025 Holocaust Remembrance and Education on January 27th, we will commemorate the 80th anniversary of the liberation of the German Nazi concentration and extermination camp Auschwitz.
 Listen the audio-podcasts!

 WHY WE CELEBRATE IT?